Car brand reviews

 Volkswagen has traditionally enjoyed an enviable reputation as a trustworthy manufacturer of high-quality cars.
 That reputation was shattered in 2015 by the ‘dieselgate’ emissions scandal, in which the company admitted it had cheated official tests.

 The fallout of the scandal has been far reaching.
-The 'cheat' means that certain diesel-powered VW cars built between 2009 and 2015 may be more polluting than official figures suggest and could be recalled.
-Please refer to our guide to find out how to check if your car is affected.
+The 'cheat' means that certain diesel-powered VW Group cars built between 2009 and 2015 may be more polluting than official figures suggest and may be subject to recall.

-To see how all the Volkswagen cars we've tested scored head straight to our Volkswagen car reviews.
+To see how Volkswagen's cars perform in our tough tests, head straight to our Volkswagen car reviews.

 How much do Volkswagen cars cost?